benkolera/ylj-reading-the-tea-leaves/workshop/installation.md

 https://nodejs.org/en/download/package-manager/

+_If you have an older version of node already installed, be sure to update.
+You'll need npm 4.x to build purescript, so it's best to install up to node 7.10 or 6.10.3 (LTS)._

 If you are unfamiliar with Node and NPM and your global installatian of dependencies causes EACCESS errors, this is because NPM has been set up to write to a global package directory that isn't in a folder